adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/container/v2/container/README.md

 The following configuration properties are used:

 1. `./components` - defines the allowed components that can be dropped onto a Form Container associated to this component policy
+2. `./columns` - defines the number of columns for the container's grid for a Form Container associated to this component policy

 ### Edit Dialog Properties
 The following properties are written to JCR for this Adaptive Form Container component and are expected to be available as `Resource`